Introduction to the English legal system :

 – After this comity stage there is a report stage.
 The Bill is reported back to the whole House and there is a discussion of the amendments.

 – 5 step: third reading, the whole House considers the Bill and vote.
 When the Bill has been adopted by one House, the same work starts again in the other House.
 The second house may adopt amendments and modify the Bill.
 When it happens, the amendment Bill must return to its original House.
-If a common’s Bill (HC) has been changed by the HL, it has to go back in the HC.
+If a common’s Bill (HC) has been changed by the House of Lords, it has to go back in the House of Commons.
 Some others describe that at the ping-pong game.
 Some solutions have been found in order to avoid this ping-pong game (“navetteparlementaire”).

 - 2 ways of solving the absence of agreement b/w both Houses :